RTEMS/rtems-docs/c-user/config/mpci.rst

 Multiprocessing Configuration
 =============================

 This section describes multiprocessing related configuration options.
-The options are only used if RTEMS was built with the ``--enable-multiprocessing`` build configuration option.
+The options are only used if RTEMS was built when the multiprocessing build configuration option is enabled.
+The multiprocessing configuration is distinct from the SMP configuration.
 Additionally, this class of configuration options are only applicable if the configuration option :ref:`CONFIGURE_MP_APPLICATION` is defined.
 The multiprocessing (MPCI) support must not be confused with the SMP support.

 ..
 Generated from spec:/acfg/if/mp-extra-server-stack